-As from 1 January 2022, the Company adopted all changes to International Financial Reporting Standards (IFRSs) as adopted by the EU, which are relevant to its operations.
-This adoption did not have a material effect on the financial statements of the Company.
+During the current year the Company adopted all the changes to International Financial Reporting Standards (IFRS) that are relevant to its operations and are effective for accounting periods beginning on 1 January 2023.
+This adoption did not have a material effect on the accounting policies of the Company.